-In December 2019, COVID-19 was first reported in Wuhan, China and in March 2020, a global pandemic was declared by the World Health Organization.
-In an effort to slow the spread of the virus, certain governments, including the Commonwealth of Pennsylvania where the Company's primary offices, laboratory and manufacturing spaces are located, enacted stay-at-home orders, and sweeping restrictions to travel were initiated by corporations and governments.
+The COVID-19 pandemic has prompted governments and businesses to take unprecedented measures, such as restrictions on travel and business operations, temporary closures of businesses, and quarantines.
+In an effort to slow the spread of the virus, The Commonwealth of Pennsylvania where the Company's primary offices, laboratory and manufacturing spaces are located, enacted stay-at-home orders, and sweeping restrictions to travel were initiated by corporations and governments.
 Although these restrictions have been lifted in some areas, it is not known at this time whether they will be reestablished or the extent to which the Company will be impacted.
-The degree of COVID-19's effect on the Company's clinical, operational and financial performance will depend on future developments, including additional protective measures that may be implemented by governmental authorities or the Company to protect its employees, or by investigators, caregivers or patients to minimize exposure, all of which are uncertain and difficult to predict.
-While to date the impact of COVID-19 on our business and clinical trials has been minimal, we will continue to assess the potential impact of the COVID-19 pandemic on our business and operations, including our supply chain and preclinical and clinical trial activities.
+The degree of the pandemic's effect on the Company's clinical, operational and financial performance will depend on future developments, including additional protective measures that may be implemented by governmental authorities or the Company to protect its employees, or by investigators, caregivers or patients to minimize exposure, all of which are uncertain and difficult to predict.
+While to date the impact of the pandemic on our business and clinical trials has been minimal and the increased vaccination rates in the U.S. are encouraging, we will continue to assess the potential impact of the COVID-19 pandemic on our business and operations, including our supply chain and preclinical and clinical trial activities.
+For additional information regarding the impact of the coronavirus pandemic, please see "Risk Factor - Business interruptions resulting from the COVID-19 outbreak or similar public health crises could cause a disruption of the development efforts of our product candidates and adversely impact our business."